natenka/q_and_a/code/02_explore_network_map/README_ENG.md

 ## Topology loops

-The next step is to make the code work for a topology that has loops.
+The next step is to verify that the code works for the topology that has loops.

 ```
 .====.    .=====.    .====.